How to Draft Corporate Bylaws: A Step-by-Step Guide for Your Business

 You may also choose to indemnify directors in certain situations.
 This means that if the director gets sued, the corp will cover any legal fees used to defend the director and any judgment imposed against the director.
 You can also indicate when directors won’t be covered—for example, if they commit a fraudulent act.
 These are basically business decisions to make.
 You don’t have to do any of this, but directors like these provisions, for obvious reasons.
 You may find that some people won’t agree to be directors unless you have an indemnity provision in place.

 Another white paper and video are dedicated to a discussion of this topic, but let’s look at this provision generally.
-Most corporations have shareholders’ agreements, which are internal agreements among the shareholders that specify shareholder rights and the terms of how shares will be managed.
+Most corporations rely on shareholder agreements to define rights and manage shares effectively.
 If you’ve already finalized these issues, you have the option to include them in your articles.
 This section generally states when and how shares may be transferred as well as any restrictions on the rights shareholders are allowed to exercise.

 Once you’ve drafted the actual substantive provisions in your articles, you also need to worry about complying with the filing requirements of your state of incorporation and making a few other decisions about your corporation’s beginning.
 Let’s start with the effective date.